U.S. Military May Be Keeping Donald Trump’s Failing Scotland Resort Afloat With Spending Surge, Report Says

-The U.S. military has made an unusual surge in spending around Donald Trump’s resort in Scotland, which a new report saying it could be an attempt to keep the president’s financial sinking resort from going under.
+The U.S. military has made an unusual surge in spending around Donald Trump’s resort in Scotland, with a new report saying it could be an attempt to keep the president’s financially sinking resort from going under.

 The House Oversight Committee is looking into the spike in spending around the resort and trying to determine why an Air National Guard crew traveling to Kuwait to deliver supplies made a stop to Donald Trump’s resort in Scotland on both legs of the trip.